Ruta graveolens · notes from a language experiment · cultivated since 2025

 Tokens

 Tokens are the atomic units of syntax in a Rue program.
-The lexer processes source text and produces a sequence of tokens.
+The text of a source file is decomposed into a sequence of tokens (2.0:1).

 Token Categories